Key Points

 The Benefits of a Hypothesis

 A hypothesis helps a researcher prove or disprove their theories, or guesses, using limited data and knowledge.
-Researchers and scientists will create a formalized hypothesis based on past data or experiments.
+In effect, researchers and scientists will create a formalized hypothesis based on past data or experiments.
 This hypothesis forces them to think about what they should be looking for in their experiments.

 How to Create a Hypothesis